YimMenu-Lua/Samurais-Scripts/FEATURES.md

 ## Settings
 - Here you can enable/disable tooltips, enable/disable sound feedback from UI interactions, enable/disable ambient flight music, delete the custom animation hotkey, change the script's language, and reset all saved options (except created vehicles and outfits).

+## Hotkeys
+- Here you can set keyboard and controller hotkeys for a few options.